RohitMacherla3/Langchain-OpenAI-Applications/README.md

 # 2. Conversational Agent
-- A conversation agent that can decide which functionality to use such as direct answer generation using ChatGPT or doing a web search etc.
+- A conversation agent that can decide which functionality to use, such as direct answer generation using gpt-4o-mini or using various tools.

 <img width="1402" alt="image" src="https://github.com/user-attachments/assets/ee16c955-19e1-4c97-b264-9e9624653316">

 # 3. Q&A Chat Bot:
-- Provides answers to questions using the GPT-3.5-turbo model. (not a conversational application)
+- Provides answers to questions using the gpt-4o-mini model. (not a conversational application)

 <img width="1402" alt="image" src="https://github.com/user-attachments/assets/a25a9e52-812b-4966-a4b5-e6da4b9b1dd5">